bitshares/docs.bitshares.org/_sources/user/assets.txt

 **User Issued Assets (UIAs)**

-Freely traded tokens created by individuals used for a variety of use-cases.
+Freely traded tokens created by individuals used for a variety of use-cases, such as stock, miles, event tickets or reputation points.
-Often UIAs are used as IOUs issued by a bank, exchange or other financial institute to represent deposit receipts.

-* :doc:`Read more ... <uia>`
+.. centered:: :doc:`Read more ... <uia>`

 :html:`</div><div class="col-md-6">`